BAK2K3/CIRPG/TESTING.md

 ## Codex

-**User Story:** 6a – As a Site User, I want to be able to view the Codex, so that I can see all available content in the game.
+### User Story 6a: As a Site User, I want to be able to view the Codex, so that I can see all available content in the game.

 **Acceptance Criteria:** Site Users must be able to access the Codex from any page, and navigate through all content available.